ilanschnell/bitarray/README.rst

 ``count(value=1, start=0, stop=<end of array>, /)`` -> int
    Count the number of occurrences of ``value`` in the bitarray.

+   New in version 1.1: optional start and stop arguments.

 ``decode(code, /)`` -> list